Protesting Jani Khel tribe concludes agreement with Govt to end sit-in

 The government will ensure peace in Jani Khel by clearing all armed groups in the area, while the locals will be allowed possession of weapons with license and their houses will not be demolished.

-Within three months, the government will carry out review of already apprehended individuals of Jani Khel tribe and the innocent will be released immediately.
+Within three months, the government will carry out a review of already apprehended individuals of the Jani Khel tribe and the innocent will be released immediately.

+علی الصبح 4:10 پرجانی خیل جرگہ کےساتھ کامیاب مذاکرات ہوئے۔تصفیہ کو وزیراعلی خیبرپختونخوانے بذات خود منظورکرتےہوئے تمام مطالبات تسلیم کئے۔ کابینہ ممبران سمیت جرگہ ثالثین بھی موجود۔دھرناختم ہوااورتمام شرکاءکوواپس جانےکی ہدایات جاری کردی گئیں۔باقی تفصیلات پریس کانفرنس میں دی جائینگی pic.twitter.com/zuEVYOVein

-However, the cases of those found guilty will be dealt with as per the State law.
+However, the cases of those found guilty will be dealt with as per State law.

 The locals of Jani Khel will be given access to government officials for addressing their other problems.